 Why Choose NCache API Over IDistributedCache?

-If your caching needs are fairly basic and you want the flexibility of changing the distributed caching vendor seamlessly, then you should go ahead and use the IDistributedCache interface.
-It allows you to change your caching vendor seamlessly.
-But weigh that against the cost of not having a lot of advanced caching features.
+If your caching needs are fairly basic and you require the flexibility of changing the distributed caching platforms seamlessly, then IDistributedCache interface would be the perfect choice for you.
+As it lets you change your caching vendor seamlessly.
+But weigh that against the cost of not having the option to employ numerous other valuable features.

 Storing ASP.NET Core Sessions in Distributed Cache

-Prior to ASP.NET Core, the older ASP.NET provided an ASP.NET Session State Provider framework that allowed third-party session storage providers to plug-in.
-ASP.NET Core sessions provides a similar mechanism for plugging in third-party storage providers.
-Below are the two ways to use NCache as ASP.NET Core session storage:
+Before ASP.NET Core, ASP.NET offered a Session State Provider framework that allowed third-party session storage providers to integrate.
+ASP.NET Core continues this approach with a similar mechanism for third-party session storage providers.
+Below are two ways to use NCache as session storage provider in Core applications.

 Use NCache for ASP.NET Core Sessions thru IDistributedCache

-provider for ASP.NET Core, NCache automatically becomes the default storage option for ASP.NET Core sessions and you don’t have to do anything else.
-But please note that this implementation is limited in features as compared to the older (before ASP.NET Core) ASP.NET Session State.
+Once NCache is configured as IDistributedCache provider for your Core application.
+It automatically becomes the default storage option for ASP.NET Core sessions with no further changes.
+But please note that this implementation offers a limited feature set as compared to the older ASP.NET Session State.

 Here are some of the things the default ASP.NET Core Sessions implementation lacks:

-- Session locking: ASP.NET Core does not provide session locking.
+- No session locking is provided in ASP.NET Core.
 This is something even older ASP.NET Session State had provided.

-array for custom objects: ASP.NET Core forces you to convert all your custom objects into byte array before you can store is in the session.
-Even older ASP.NET Session State support custom objects.
+- Byte [] array for custom objects: ASP.NET Core forces you to convert all your custom objects into a byte array before you can store it in the session.
+Even older ASP.NET Session State supports custom objects.

 Use NCache as ASP.NET Core Sessions Provider